-What is the Difference Between a Fridge Box and Reefer Container?
+What is the Difference Between a Fridge Box and a Reefer Container?

-The shipping of temperature-sensitive commodities is on the up-tick.
-Fresh food products, pharmaceuticals and technology solutions have seen a dramatic rise in the retail space.
-From computer microchips that require temperature-controlled shipping to vaccines that help cure disease or prevent them, the global community has become increasingly dependent upon the cold supply chain.
-However, there is some confusion about what the difference is between a fridge box and a reefer container?
+The shipping of temperature-sensitive commodities is on the uptick.
+Fresh food products, pharmaceuticals, and technology solutions have seen a dramatic rise in the retail space.
+From computer microchips that require temperature-controlled shipping to vaccines that help prevent diseases, the global community has become increasingly dependent upon the cold supply chain.
+However, there is some confusion about the differences between a refrigerated container and a reefer box.

 Why is Cold Storage Shipping Necessary and Growing?

-There are multiple products that require temperature-controlling and have for several years.
-However, growing federal and international shipping regulations have increased the need for higher-quality temperature control and monitoring which has spurred growth within this industry.
+There are all sorts of products that require a temperature-controlled environment and not all of them require the same environment.
+Thankfully, growing federal and international shipping regulations have increased the need for higher-quality temperature control and monitoring which has spurred growth within the industry over just the span of a few years.
 Some of the most common commodities that require advanced tracking and monitoring within the cold supply chain include frozen food, dairy products, produce, medical supplies, and electronics.

 What is a Reefer Container?